aws-powertools/powertools-lambda-python/docs/utilities/parser.md

 #### Using Pydantic v2

-???+ info
-	Pydantic v2.0.3 or later is required due to regression.

-	Please note that an early version of Pydantic v2 experienced a regression issue with `datetime` fields.
-To avoid any problems, it is crucial to use Pydantic v2 version 2.0.3 or a more recent release.

-To use Powertools for AWS Lambda (Python) with Pydantic v2, you need to bring Pydantic v2 as an external dependency.
+You need to bring Pydantic v2.0.3 or later as an external dependency.
+Note that [we suppress Pydantic v2 deprecation warnings](https://github.com/aws-powertools/powertools-lambda-python/issues/2672){target="_blank"} to reduce noise and optimize log costs.

 Add `aws-lambda-powertools` and `pydantic>=2.0.3` as a dependency in your preferred tool: _e.g._, _requirements.txt_, _pyproject.toml_.
-This will ensure you have the required dependencies before using Parser.

 ### Defining models